 The senses of smell, taste and touch represent primal inroads into the mind.
 As such, they evoke spontaneous feelings that may be correlated with those of colour.
 These range from the arousal of red to the dreamy, introspective quality of violet.
 Aromas are best applied as natural herbs, resin or essential oil, smoldered upon self-igniting charcoal blocks.
 In addition to creating an evocative atmosphere, the chromatic vibration is transferred to the smoke and absorbed with each in-breath.
 Ensure the room is adequately ventilated as psychotropic turpines, long a feature of religious ceremonies, may be produced.

-Although this website does not deal with therapeutic applications, Dinshah’s chart above suggests a relationship between administered colour and human physiology.
-For a balanced overview of this practice in all its incarnations, see the book “Color Therapy – Healing with Color” by Dr. Rueben Amber.
+Although this website does not deal with therapeutic applications, Dinshah’s chart above suggests a predictable influence of coloured light upon human physiology.
+Controlled sensory environments can also be applied to help focus counseling sessions, massage and other hands-on modalities.
+For a balanced overview of this discipline in all its incarnations, refer to the book “Color Therapy – Healing with Color” by Dr. Reuben Amber.

-Keywords: Colour therapy, Chromotherapy, Aromatherapy, Sound therapy, Music therapy, Sympathetic resonance, Synesthesia, Dinshah Ghadiali, Edwin Babbit colour, Manfred Clynnes, Law of octaves, Chakras, Latifas, Form resonance
+Keywords: Colour therapy, Chromotherapy, Aromatherapy, Sound therapy, Music therapy, Sympathetic resonance, Synesthesia, Dinshah Ghadiali, Edwin Babbit colour, Law of octaves, Chakras, Latifas, Form resonance